Town of Cary

 Please note: My Tree, Our Tree participation is limited to Cary citizens and only permits one tree per household per date.

-The My Tree, Our Tree event will be held 9 a.m. - noon on Saturday, November 8, 2025.
+The My Tree, Our Tree event will be held in conjunction with Cary's Arbor Day celebration from noon – 3 p.m. on Saturday, March 28, 2026 on the Lawn of Page-Walker Arts & History Center on Town Hall Campus.
 There are five tree species available.
-Please decide which tree would be best in your landscape as you may only register for ONE.
-To receive your free native tree, register here.
-You must complete the registration process to secure your tree.
-You will receive a receipt at the end of the registration process.
+Registration is open now, and trees are available while supplies last.
+Please note, you must complete the registration process to secure your tree.
+You will receive a receipt at the end of the registration process confirming your tree.

 Tree Species